namakshenas/RHS_Robustness/README.md

 where $`\frac{\Gamma \sum_i d_i}{m^2}`$ is translated as
 `mean absolute deviation from the mean (MAD)`.
 Note that `$\Gamma$` can take any real number.

 > Proof.
-The detail of the proof is no provided here.
+The detail of the proof is not provided here.
 However, I forced `Edmundson-Mandasky bound (1956)` and `Bental-Hochman bound (1972)` on the condensed left-hand side.

 ### Figure: Price of Robustness!

+### Refs
+> Ben-Tal, A., & Hochman, E. (1972).
+More bounds on the expectation of a convex function of a random variable.
+Journal of Applied Probability, 9(4), 803-812.

+> Madansky, A. (1959).
+Bounds on the expectation of a convex function of a multivariate random variable.
+The Annals of Mathematical Statistics, 30(3), 743-746.